travis-ci/docs-travis-ci-com/user/reference/trusty.md

 - [xdebug.so](http://xdebug.org)
 - [redis.so](http://pecl.php.net/package/redis)

-Please note that these extensions are not enabled by default with the exception of xdebug.
+Please note that these extensions are not enabled by default, with the exception of xdebug.

 ## Other software

-Install other Ubuntu packages using `apt-get`, or add third party PPAs or custom scripts.
+Install other Ubuntu packages using `apt-get`, or add third-party PPAs or custom scripts.
 For further details, please see the document on [installing dependencies](/user/installing-dependencies/).

 ## Databases and services

-We pre-install the following services which may be activated with the built-in [services](/user/database-setup/) support.
+We pre-install the following services, which may be activated with the built-in [services](/user/database-setup/) support.

 - Apache Cassandra